Discover The Crawford Genealogical Center and Museum

 The Crawford Family's Journey

-The museum showcases the Crawford family's migration from Scotland to the United States and their early settlement on Old Post Rd between New Braunfels and San Marcos.
-These stories highlight the Crawford family's resilience, dedication, and lasting impact on the community.
+The museum showcases the Crawford family’s migration as Scots-Irish, crossing the ocean to the land of opportunities, independence, and freedom — all the way through to their early settlement on Old Post Rd between New Braunfels and San Marcos.

 Genealogical research and workshop area coming soon